paulgolter/blender-pipeline-integration/README.md

 AttributeError: 'Object' object attribute 'for_export' is read-only
 ```

+That doesn't work, as it is marked as `read-only`.
 But we still want to be able to change that.

 ---